danasekarane-ta/mldocker/Readme.md

 Testing

 Create a Test Script: After the installation, create a Python script to test the functionality of the installed package.
-Here's an example Python script (test_mypackage.py) that imports the installed package and runs sample functions or tests to verify its functionality:
+Here's an example Python script (test_housing_price_prediction.py) that imports the installed package and runs sample functions or tests to verify its functionality:

-import mypackage
+import housingPricePrediction

 # Run sample functions or tests to verify the package functionality

 Run the Test Script: Save the script and run it using the following command in your terminal or command prompt:

-python test_mypackage.py
+python test_housing_price_prediction.py

 Running this script will test the functionality of the installed package.